pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 ## Introduction

 Currently, the split table(regions) in tidb is constructed by following 2 steps:
 1. Notify tikv to split regions
 2. Notify pd to scatter regions

-But this will let the time cost for the whole splitting table become unstable and rather time-consuming.
+However, because split and scatter tasks are asynchronous, which causes many split and scatter tasks at times, the time cost for the whole splitting table become unstable and rather time-consuming:
+1. At the same time will cause multiple conflicts on the same region, then we need more time to retry.
+2. It is very likely to cause a split from a scattering region, resulting in many 4 replicas regions, which will lead to the time-consuming of split table be unstable.

 More importantly, there exists different ways of tidb and other tools to split and scatter region which make it hard to be managed.
-Let pd to handle the whole work will make it easy to manage.

-So, This proposal aims to let pd handle  split and scatter region work directly
+So, in order to make the time cost of the whole process more stable and unify the upstream, this proposal aims to let pd handle split and scatter region work directly.

 ## Motivation or Background

-Split table region : split a region into multi regions by split-keys
+`Split table region` means split a region into multi regions by split-keys

-Scatter table regions: regions are still in the original stores after split.
-Scatter is to load balance regions and evenly distribute regions to other stores
+`Scatter table regions`: means distribute new regions to other stores

-Our purpose is to add a new  PD API -- SplitAndScatterRegions(), so that TIDB and other tools can easily call this API uniformly
+Our purpose is to add a new PD API -- SplitAndScatterRegions(), so that TIDB and other tools can easily call this API uniformly and make the time cost of the whole process more stable.

 ## Detailed Design